Introduction to Computational Science and Engineering

 Calculus of Variations

 First and second variations; Euler-Lagrange equation; Hamiltonian formalism; action principle; Hamilton-Jacobi theory; stability; local and global minima; direct methods and relaxation; isoperimetric inequality; asymptotic methods and gamma convergence; selected applications to mechanics, materials science, control theory and numerical methods.
-Not offered 2022-23.

 Overview of measure theory.
 Random walks and the Strong law of large numbers via the theory of martingales and Markov chains.
 Characteristic functions and the central limit theorem.
 Poisson process and Brownian motion.
 Topics in statistics.
+Part b not offered 2023-24.

 Ordinary and Partial Differential Equations

 The mathematical theory of ordinary and partial differential equations, including a discussion of elliptic regularity, maximal principles, solubility of equations.
 The method of characteristics.
-Not offered 2022-23.

 Inverse Problems and Data Assimilation

 Models in applied mathematics often have input parameters that are uncertain; observed data can be used to learn about these parameters and thereby to improve predictive capability.
 The purpose of the course is to describe the mathematical and algorithmic principles of this area.
 The topic lies at the intersection of fields including inverse problems, differential equations, machine learning and uncertainty quantification.
 Applications will be drawn from the physical, biological and data sciences.
-Not offered 2022-23.

 Statistical Inference is a branch of mathematical engineering that studies ways of extracting reliable information from limited data for learning, prediction, and decision making in the presence of uncertainty.
 This is an introductory course on statistical inference.
 The main goals are: develop statistical thinking and intuitive feel for the subject; introduce the most fundamental ideas, concepts, and methods of statistical inference; and explain how and why they work, and when they don't.
 Topics covered include summarizing data, fundamentals of survey sampling, statistical functionals, jackknife, bootstrap, methods of moments and maximum likelihood, hypothesis testing, p-values, the Wald, Student's t-, permutation, and likelihood ratio tests, multiple testing, scatterplots, simple linear regression, ordinary least squares, interval estimation, prediction, graphical residual analysis.